Aliases for KIDINS220 Gene

 Previous GeneCards Identifiers for KIDINS220 Gene

 GeneCards Summary for KIDINS220 Gene

 KIDINS220 (Kinase D-Interacting Substrate, 220kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include PDZ domain binding.
+Diseases associated with KIDINS220 include rectal prolapse and rectal disease.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include PDZ domain binding and protein kinase regulator activity.
 An important paralog of this gene is TANC1.

 UniProtKB/Swiss-Prot for KIDINS220 Gene

 Promotes a prolonged MAP-kinase signaling by neurotrophins through activation of a Rap1-dependent mechanism.
 Provides a docking site for the CRKL-C3G complex, resulting in Rap1-dependent sustained ERK activation.
 May play an important role in regulating postsynaptic signal transduction through the syntrophin-mediated localization of receptor tyrosine kinases such as EPHA4.
 In cooperation with SNTA1 can enhance EPHA4-induced JAK/STAT activation.
 Plays a role in nerve growth factor (NGF)-induced recruitment of RAPGEF2 to late endosomes and neurite outgrowth.
 May play a role in neurotrophin- and ephrin-mediated neuronal outgrowth and in axon guidance during neural development and in neuronal regeneration (By similarity).
 Modulates stress-induced apoptosis of melanoma cells via regulation of the MEK/ERK signaling pathway.